Doomlab7/homelab-dev/README.md

 > homelab-compose is where my applications are deployed from

+- Missing: amcrest-sync (should be cron or compose stack?), dashy

 > ansible-playbooks is where my server setup and related playbooks are kept